davidyen1124/liveany-talkbot/README.md

 # Liveany talkbot

 Liveany is a platform that you can talk to stranger anonymously.

-<br>This is a small man-in-the-middle demo for liveany.
+This is a small man-in-the-middle demo for liveany.

-<br>Be sure not to leave any personal infos in this platform.
+Be sure not to leave any personal infos in this platform.

 Here comes the `liveany-talkbot`!